 The nursery is much more than a beautifully designed space—it's also filled with décor that speaks to Kerr and Leahy's relationship and personalities.
 A mini guitar references Leahy's career as a music supervisor, plush dinosaurs provide a subtle nod to a personal joke about T-Rex, and a miniature children's kitchen speaks to the couple’s love of cooking.
 "I'm really excited about Clark's play kitchen; my husband and I love to cook, and hopefully Clark will, too!"

 The toy giraffe is another playful addition and one of Kerr’s greatest finds for the space.
 "The giraffe was something I was really excited about; I'd seen it in the Pottery Barn offices in San Francisco years ago and always thought that it would be an amazing piece to include in a kid's room," she says.
 "So when we started thinking about décor and I realized the giraffe was still in production and available, I was super excited."
 The plush animal just happens to be the perfect height for the wallpaper tree line—it peeps over the canopy and watches over baby Clark's cot below.

-Now that the wallpaper has been installed, the artwork framed, and the décor details styled comes the real test.
-It has nothing to do with aesthetic yet is one of the most important aspects of any space: How does the nursery feel?
+The wallpaper has been installed, the artwork framed, and the décor details styled so now comes the real test.
+It has nothing to do with aesthetics yet is one of the most important aspects of any space: How does the nursery feel?
 "It has such a great energy," says Kerr of the finished room.
 "It's peaceful but still quite spirited, which is a great combination for a kid's room, or any room, really."
 It's serene, nurturing, and encourages Clark to play and become the person he's meant to be—no doubt the true sign of a well-designed nursery.